 - 2 cups water

 - 1/4 cup heavy cream

-- Mix the wet with the dry all at once, and beat with a whisk (by hand) until smooth.
+- Add dry ingredients into the wet bowl and mix with a whisk until batter is smooth.

 - Pour batter into a greased cake pan.
 Bake for 40-50 minutes, until a toothpick inserted comes out clean.

 - To make the chocolate ganache frosting, combine chopped chocolate and heavy cream in a glass bowl.
 Microwave for about 30 seconds and stir until chocolate is melted and smooth.
 If it isn't hot enough to melt the chocolate, microwave for about 10-15 more seconds.

 - Let chocolate ganache cool for a few minutes.
 Then put into piping bag and pipe chocolate ganache along the lines of the bundt cake.
 I then added some Valrhona pearls.